Environmental Contamination, Spill Response, and Notifications

 Spill Planning

-Construction projects may release diesel, hydraulic oil, solvents, paint, concrete washout, acids, sewage, silica slurry, contaminated soil, or unknown materials.
-A spill response plan protects workers, the public, soil, storm drains, waterways, groundwater, and adjacent property.
-The plan should list materials, quantities, storage areas, drainage paths, spill kit locations, trained responders, waste handling steps, and notification duties.
+Construction projects can release diesel, hydraulic oil, solvents, paint, concrete washout, acids, sewage, silica slurry, contaminated soil, or unidentified materials.
+A spill-response plan protects workers, the public, soil, storm drains, surface waters, groundwater, and neighboring property.
+The plan lists materials and quantities on site, storage areas, drainage paths and receptors, spill-kit locations, trained responders, waste-handling steps, and internal and external notification duties.

 First Actions

 Life safety comes first.
-Workers should warn others, move upwind and uphill when appropriate, isolate the area, and avoid contact or inhalation.
-If it is safe, they may stop the source by closing a valve, shutting down equipment, or uprighting a small container.
-No one should enter an unknown atmosphere, vapor cloud, confined space, or chemical reaction area to place absorbent.
+Workers warn others, move upwind and uphill when appropriate, isolate the area, and avoid skin contact or inhalation.
+They may stop the source — close a valve, shut down a pump, upright a small drum — only if it is safe.
+No one enters an unknown atmosphere, vapor cloud, confined space, or reacting mixture to place absorbent.

 2. Protect people through warning, isolation, evacuation, or shelter.

-4. Identify the material from labels, SDSs, placards, or records if safe.
+4. Identify the material from labels, the safety data sheet (SDS), placards, or shipping records — if it can be done safely.

 6. Contain the spread with berms, socks, pads, or drain covers.